arifulhoque7/react-task/README.md

 - node(version - 16)

-## Step 2: Go To project directory and composer install
+## Step 2: Go To project directory and run following commands

 - first go to the project directory